Why Compare IN10 Car Insurance?

 Important Limitations

-• Higher Compulsory Excess - Some insurers apply a higher compulsory excess for convicted drivers, which means you pay more before a claim is settled.
+• Higher Compulsory Excess - Some insurers apply a higher compulsory excess for convicted drivers, which means you pay more before a successful claim is settled.

 • Mileage Restrictions - Your policy may limit your annual mileage.
 Exceeding it could affect whether a claim is paid in full.